Rod Wilson

-Rodriques "Rod" Wilson (born November 12, 1981) is a former American football linebacker and coach who is a defensive assistant for the Kansas City Chiefs.
-He was drafted by the Chicago Bears in the seventh round of the 2005 NFL Draft.
-He played college football at South Carolina.
-He also played for the Tampa Bay Buccaneers and briefly for the Jacksonville Jaguars.
+Rodriques Wilson (born November 12, 1981) is an American former professional football linebacker and coach who is the outside linebackers coach for the Kansas City Chiefs.
+He was selected by the Chicago Bears in the seventh round of the 2005 NFL draft.
+He played college football for the South Carolina Gamecocks.
+He was also a member of the Tampa Bay Buccaneers, Jacksonville Jaguars and Chicago Bears.
 He has also coached at Charleston Southern University.

 Professional career

 Chicago Bears

 Wilson broke his arm in a 2008 preseason game against the San Francisco 49ers and was placed on injured reserve, ending his season.
 He was later released with an injury settlement.

 Tampa Bay Buccaneers

 Wilson signed with the Tampa Bay Buccaneers on December 17, 2008.

 Jacksonville Jaguars

 Wilson signed with the Jacksonville Jaguars on August 17, 2010.
 Following the NFL Preseason, he was released on September 3, 2010.

 Chicago Bears

-Wilson signed with the Chicago Bears on September 15, 2010 after an injury to linebacker Hunter Hillenmeyer.
+Wilson signed with the Chicago Bears on September 15, 2010, after an injury to linebacker Hunter Hillenmeyer.